Myths and Facts of PEOs

 Myth #2: I’m Too Small (or Large) for a PEO to Make Sense

-Fact: Most PEO clients are between 20 and 50 employees and range to 100 or 200.
-But PEOs can partner with companies that have 500 or more employees and add capacity to their existing HR team, allowing them to focus on strategic issues while the PEO focuses on HR administration.
+Fact: Most PEO clients are between 20-200 employees, but PEOs can partner with companies that have 500 or more employees and add capacity to their existing HR team, allowing them to focus on strategic issues while the PEO focuses on HR administration.

 Myth #3: My Employees Will Be Confused, or Will Resist the Change

 Fact: Once your employees understand that they will be receiving better benefits, they will easily embrace the change.
 Hiring the right PEO actually increases employee morale and reduces turnover.

 Myth #4: I’m Giving Up Control of My Employees, Including Hiring and Firing Decisions

 Fact: You decide who to employ and who to let go.
 A PEO can provide crucial recruitment assistance, finding you the candidate who fits your culture and has the right skills.
 When it comes to firing, your PEO will train supervisors on performance management including discipline and documentation, protecting you from future lawsuits.
 What you are giving up is the back-office administration of having employees.

 Myth #5: My Current Staff Can Do Everything a PEO Can, and It Won’t Cost Me Extra

 Fact: If you’re like most employers, your HR staff is spending most of its time on employee recruitment and discipline.
 Strategic projects, like consolidating all employee information to streamline operations never makes it to the top of their plate.